Raccoon scales Minnesota office building; fire department trying to lure it down

 Social media became abuzz at the news of the raccoon's plight, and users began posting videos and pictures of the furry animal.

-MPR reporter Tim Nelson tweeted a video of the raccoon "doing a little grooming" from the 23rd floor's ledge, "not that he's a social media star."
+MPR reporter Tim Nelson tweeted a video of the raccoon "doing a little grooming" from the 23rd floor's ledge, "now that he's a social media star."

 Paige Donnelly Law, which is also located in the UBS building, posted some close up shots of the critter, which the law firm said "seems to be doing well."